Coronavirus Surge Spurs Changes In Municipal Building Schedules - The Franklin Reporter & Advocate

 Township employees are working modified shifts in an effort to quell a surge in coronavirus infections in the municipal building.

-Township Manager Robert Vornlocker told the Township Council at its November 24 virtual meeting that the number of employees who have tested positive for teh virus – and thus must be quarantined – has been on the upswing.
+Township Manager Robert Vornlocker told the Township Council at its November 24 virtual meeting that the number of employees who have tested positive for the virus – and thus must be quarantined – has been on the upswing.

 “We’ve had more in the last three weeks than we had in the entire time since this pandemic started in March,” he said.
 “This is of serious concern to me as the township manager as it relates to the work force.”